 Subject code: PY4201:03

-- Identify and contextualise the key issues and phenomena studied by social psychologists.
+- Identify the key issues and phenomena studied by social psychologists

-- Apply key theories of social psychology used to address real-world global scenarios.
+- Apply key theories of social psychology to address global challenge scenarios

 Please note, unit structure and content are subject to change.
 Contact your JCU Online student advisor on 1300 535 919 for more information based on your particular circumstances.